 PilotFish vs MuleSoft – More Licensing Options

 PilotFish offers a wide variety of licensing options to meet any business requirement.
-You can choose between an End-User Monthly Subscription, On-Demand (Pay-As-You-Go) Model or One-Time Licenses.
+You can choose between an End-User On-Demand (Pay-As-You-Go) Model or One-Time Licenses.
 You can run PilotFish software in the cloud, on-premise or in any hybrid combination.

 Qualified organizations can become VARs (Value Added Resellers), resell PilotFish software and provide services to implement PilotFish Solutions.
 Other organizations may choose to bundle PilotFish with their applications, services and/or equipment with a restricted license.
 The monthly maximum cost for a restricted license is 1/3 that of a full end-user license.
 Additional discounts may apply for pre-purchasing licenses.
 Quantity discounts may apply as well.